-- 1. All keys and swipe cards issued to them; - 2.
-Using assigned keys and swipe cards as directed and/or appropriate by: - a.
-Securing all doors immediately upon entry of a locked building, - b.
-Never loaning a key or swipe card to someone not approved to use the key or swipe card, - c.
+- 1. All Keys issued to them; - 2.
+Using assigned Keys as directed and/or appropriate by: - a.
+Securing all doors immediately upon entry of a locked building,

+- b.
+Never loaning a Key to someone not authorized to use it, - c.
 Preventing other individuals from entering a space for which they are not approved (i.e., tailgating in behind someone passing through a locked entry), and - d.
-Never duplicating a key or swipe card.

-- 3. Returning keys and swipes cards to their immediate supervisor before offboarding; and - 4.
-Reporting any stolen, lost or found key and/or swipe card to their immediate supervisor or the Facilities Unit immediately. - B. Managers/Supervisors are responsible for: - 1.
+Never duplicating a Key. - 3.
+Returning all Keys to their immediate supervisor before offboarding; and - 4.
+Reporting any stolen, lost or found Keys to their immediate supervisor or the Facilities Unit immediately. - B. Managers/Supervisors are responsible for: - 1.
 Reporting unforeseen employee resignations and/or immediate terminations, - 2.
 Reporting a change in roles and responsibilities in the employee that may require a modified access (e.g. sensitive and/or confidential areas), and - 3.
-Reporting a security breach that may compromise the safety integrity of the campus.
+Reporting a security breach that may compromise the safety integrity of the campus. - C. Non-Permanent staff (such as contractors and service providers) may be issued Keys for completion of their duties, when necessary and authorized by the Facilities Unit. - D. Key Record Audits